erickcomp/php-rfcs/static-constructors.md

 ## Design decisions

 This implementation draws inspiration from the C# implementation but is less restrictive.
-Programmers have the option to call the `__staticConstruct` method to reset static variable values if desired.
+Programmers have the option to call the `__staticConstruct` method to reset static properties values if desired.

 The implementation enforces the `private` access modifier on the `__staticConstruct` method intentionally to prevent inheritance of the static constructor.
 This prevents unintended re-initialization of parent class static properties, which is often not desired.
 If a programmer wants to share code from a parent class, they can create a new method and call it within `__staticConstruct`.